Secure a student loan for living costs during your studies without red tape

 What is the difference between a student loan and BAföG?

-BAföG is a governmental social benefit, half of which is a grant and half is an interest-free loan.
+BAföG is a state social benefit that is half a grant and half an interest-free loan.
 A student loan, such as the one from KfW, is an interest-bearing loan from a bank that must be repaid in full and is granted independently of parental income.

-What is the interest rate on a KfW student loan?
+What are the interest rates for a KfW student loan?

-The interest rate for the KfW student loan is variable and adjusted semi-annually to the capital market.
-In April 2025, the effective annual interest rate was approximately 6.31 percent.
+The interest rate on the KfW student loan is variable and is adjusted to the capital market twice a year.
+In April 2025, the effective annual interest rate was around 6.31 per cent.

 Can I repay the student loan early?

-Yes, early repayment (special repayment) of the entire amount or partial amounts is possible at any time with the KfW student loan, without any additional costs.
+Yes, early repayment (special repayment) of the full amount or part of it is possible with the KfW student loan at any time and without any additional costs.

-In the event of dropping out of your studies, the disbursement phase of the loan ends.
-After a contractually agreed grace period of up to 23 months, the regular repayment phase begins.
+If you discontinue your studies, the loan disbursement phase ends.
+After the contractually agreed grace period of up to 23 months, the regular repayment phase begins.

 Is a student loan also possible for a semester abroad?

-Yes, the KfW student loan does cover semesters abroad, as long as enrollment at the German university is maintained.
+Yes, the KfW student loan also finances study abroad semesters, as long as enrolment at the German university remains in place.

 What documents do I need for the application?

-For the application, you will generally need a valid certificate of enrollment, an identity card or passport with a registration certificate, and your German bank account details.
+For the application, you usually need a valid certificate of enrolment, an identity card or passport with proof of registration, and the details of your German bank account.

 Subscribe to our newsletter